Investors face nervous wait for ECB's final salvo of 2016

 But it remains to be seen whether the central bank will maintain its current 80 billion euro monthly purchase rate, or even send a token signal about the eventual end of quantitative easing (QE) in a concession to more conservative policymakers.

-This uncertainty has rekindled memories of the ECB's final meeting of 2015 which jolted markets after President Mario Draghi could not live up to easing hopes, sending the euro on its biggest daily surge for nearly seven years EUR=D4.
+This uncertainty has rekindled memories of the ECB's final meeting of 2015 which jolted markets after President Mario Draghi could not live up to easing hopes, sending the euro on its biggest daily surge for nearly seven years.

 "The ECB will have to walk the talk this time and take decisive action on QE," Commerzbank analyst Michael Leister said.